richardtallent/vue-simple-calendar/README.md

 ## Props
 The following properties are supported.
 Remember to use *kebab-case* when specifying these properties using attributes on the `calendar-month` element (*e.g.*, `<calendar-month month-name-format="long">`:

 - `events` - An array of events to show on the calendar.
-See *Event Attributes* below for more details.
+See *Calendar Event Properties* below for more details.
 - `disablePast` - If true, prevents the user from navigating to previous months.
 Default is `false`.
 (Note: since this is a Boolean value, you should use `v-bind` on the attribute.)
 - `disableFuture` - If true, prevents the user from navigating to future months.
 Default is `false`.
 (Note: since this is a Boolean value, you should use `v-bind` on the attribute.)
 - `enableDragDrop` - If true, events are draggable, and dragging and dropping them emits events you can catch and respond to.
 Default is `false`.
 (Note: since this is a Boolean value, you should use `v-bind` on the attribute.)